backbone-paginator/backbone.paginator/README.rst

 +++++++++++++++++++++++++++++++++

-You can access the pageable collection's internal state by looking at the ``state`` object attached to a ``Backbone.PageableCollection`` instance.
+You can access the pageable collection's internal state by looking at the ``state`` object attached to it.
 This state object, however, is generally read-only after initialization.
 There are various methods to help you manage this state, you should use them instead of manually modifying it.
 For the unusual circumstances where you need to modify the ``state`` object directly, a sanity check will be performed at the next time you perform any pagination-specific operations to ensure internal state consistency.

 ================== ===============================
 Method             Use When